-At present, foam sclerotherapy is approved in Austria, Belarus, Belgium, Cuba, France, Germany, Italy, Japan, Jordan, Lebanon, Netherlands, Portugal, Spain, Sweden and Ukraine.
+At present, foam sclerotherapy is approved in Austria, Belarus, Belgium, Cuba, France, Germany, Hungary, Italy, Iraq, Japan, Jordan, Lebanon, Luxembourg, Netherlands, Portugal, Russia, Spain, Sweden, Ukraine and United Kingdom.
 The development of Duplex-Guided Sclerotherapy in connection with foam sclerotherapy has resulted in a renaissance of this method as a minimally invasive treatment for larger varicose veins such as tributaries and the saphenous veins.
 The technique involves injecting foamed sclerosants into the affected veins.
 In several studies, higher efficacy was shown with foam compared to liquid.

 To a large extent, effect of sclerotherapy depends on how long the agent remains in direct contact with the targeted vein wall.
 Equally important for the success of the treatment is the ratio between the diameter of the varicose vein and the concentration of the sclerosing agent.

 Foam is more effective because the foamed sclerosant is able to displace blood, thereby maximizing the contact time and the surface area between the sclerosing agent and the vein endothelium without dilution effects for an extended period of time.
 Compared to liquid sclerotherapy, this effect allows lower concentrations and volumes to be used to achieve a successful treatment of larger varicose veins.
 In addition the foam is visible via ultrasound imaging and can be easily tracked and guided to the source of the venous problem.

 This method is effective, safe and easy to use for experienced medical professionals.8 In general, sclerotherapy requires a minimum of equipment.
 However, some training is recommended to acquire the essential skills before commencing the treatment.